JoseExposito/vulkan-tutorial/README.md

    FIFO, mailbox (~triple buffering), etc.
  - Swap extend: Width and heigh of the images in the swap chain, usually equal to the size in pixels of the window surface.

+### Graphics pipeline basics

+The graphics pipeline is a sequence of operations that take the vertices and textures and transforms them in pixels.

+The operations are:

+ - Input assembler: Collect the raw vertex data from buffers specified by the application.
+ - Vertex shader: Run for each vertex transforming their position from model space to screen space.
+ - Tessellation shader: Allow to subdivide geometry, i.e., transform 1 triangle in 3 triangles to increase the mesh quality.
+ - Geometry shader: Run for each primitive (triangle, line, point) to discard it or output more primitives.
+ - Rasterization stage: Discretizes primitives into fragments, discarding fragments behind other fragments or outside of the screen.
+ - Fragment shader: Run for each fragment determining which framebuffer(s) they are written to and with which it color and depth.
+ - Color blending: Mix fragments that map to the same pixel in the framebuffer based on transparency.